artecs-group/RVfpga-sim-addons/Integrated_Systems_Architecture/Lab8/README.md

   * The 8-bit ```AN``` output from the controller connects with ```AN0 … AN7```.
   * The 7-bit ```Digits_Bits``` output from the controller connects with ```CA … CG``` (```DP``` is left unconnected on the board).

-Once you’ve made and checked all the changes in the ```SevSegDisplays_Controller``` module, you will test the modified version in the RVfpga-ViDBo simulator.
+Once you’ve made and checked all the changes in the ```SevSegDisplays_Controller``` module, you will test the modified version in the RVfpga-ViDBo simulator or on the FPGA board (if you have it).
 Follow the next steps:

+#### RVfpga-ViDBo
 + Replace the following file: ```/home/rvfpga/Simuladores_EC_24-25/RVfpga/src/SweRVolfSoC/Peripherals/SystemController/swervolf_syscon.sv``` for the modified one.

 + Open a terminal and go into directory ```/home/rvfpga/Simuladores_EC_24-25/RVfpga/verilatorSIM_ViDBo```.